nerdyrodent/VQGAN-CLIP/README.md

 # VQGAN-CLIP
-Just me playing with getting VQGAN + CLIP running locally, rather than having to use colab.
+Just me playing with getting VQGAN+CLIP running locally, rather than having to use colab.
 Taken from the following google colab - https://colab.research.google.com/drive/1ZAus_gn2RhTZWzOWUpPERNC0Q8OhZRTZ

+Tested on Ubuntu 20.04, Nvidia RTX 3090.

 Still a work in progress